quintus0505/gpt_smach/README.md

 "OPENAI_KEY":""
 ```

 To use OpenAI *gpt-3.5-turbo* model set  `engine: "chatgpt"` or if you want to use *text-davinci-003* set it to `engine: "davinci3"`.
-Remember do not upload you OPENAI_KEY to the repo.
+Remember do not push you OPENAI_KEY to the repo.

 ### Character configuration